Ultimate Disney Dining Plan Guide

-Maximizing Table Service Credit Value on the 2013 Disney Dining Plan – The alternate name for this article is “Best Value=Order STEAK!”
+Top 10 Table Service Credit Uses on the Disney Dining Plan – The alternate name for this article is “Best Value=Order STEAK!”
 And really, that title would be all you need.
 Actually, it’s a bit more nuanced than that.
 This article ranks the top 10 table service restaurants at Walt Disney World in terms of objective value on the Disney Dining Plan.
 In other words, we examined the menus of all Walt Disney World table service restaurants and listed the 10 that are the most expensive (and thereby offer the most “bang for your buck” on the Disney Dining Plan, objectively speaking).

-Maximizing Counter Service Credit Value on the 2013 Disney Dining Plan – Thanks to some high priced combos (like the chicken and ribs combo at Cosmic Ray’s or Fairfax Fare) and restaurants that serve expensive desserts, there are a lot of ways to maximize your counter service credit on the Disney Dining Plan, too.
+Best Counter Service Credit Uses on the Disney Dining Plan – Thanks to some high priced combos (like the chicken and ribs combo at Cosmic Ray’s or Fairfax Fare) and restaurants that serve expensive desserts, there are a lot of ways to maximize your counter service credit on the Disney Dining Plan, too.
 Some of these more expensive meals are even big enough to split, meaning that you can do breakfast, lunch, and dinner on the Disney Dining Plan if you use credits effectively!

 Disney Dining Plan v.
 Paying Out of Pocket – Here we breakdown our dining costs from one trip where we paid out of pocket and compared that to what we would have paid on the Disney Dining Plan.
 This post also includes a comparison of paying out of pocket to Free Dining, and explains why Free Dining isn’t really “free.”